MadWizardDE/Insomnia/README.md

 - start instances on demand, when they are accessed by a Moonlight client (no clientside configuration needed)
 - stop instances after they become idle, to reduce power consumption of the GPU and to reduce the overall footprint of system resources

+### etc.

+If you find, that a cruscial feature is missing yet, don't hesitate to open an issue and explain why Insomnia should have support for your use case.
+Alternatively if you are adept at programming C#, you can check out the provided 🚧 **example project** and develop your own extension plugin, to make Insomnia aware of you special resource.

 ## System Requirements